cookiecutter/cookiecutter-django/docs/developing-locally.rst

 Sass Compilation & Live Reloading
 ---------------------------------

-If you’d like to take advantage of live reloading and Sass / Compass CSS compilation you can do so with a little bit of preparation_.
+If you’d like to take advantage of live reloading and Sass compilation you can do so with a little bit of preparation_.

 .. _preparation: https://cookiecutter-django.readthedocs.io/en/latest/live-reloading-and-sass-compilation.html